darktable-org/dtdocs/content/module-reference/processing-modules/base-curve.md

 : The exposure difference between the merged images in EV units (default 1).
 This slider is only visible if the _exposure fusion_ feature is activated.

 exposure bias (fusion)
 : Determines how the multiple exposures are computed.
 With a bias of 1 (the default), the image is fused with overexposed copies of itself.
 With a bias of -1, it is fused with underexposed copies.
-A bias of 0 attempts to preserve the overall lightness of the image by combining both over- and under-exposed copies of the image.
+A bias of 0 attempts to preserve the overall lightness of the image by combining both over- and underexposed copies of the image.
 This slider is only visible if the _exposure fusion_ feature is activated.